dev-guy/geo/test/playwright/country-selection-requirements.md

 # Combobox Keyboard and Focus Behavior

-	1. Typing Characters
+1. Typing Characters When the Combobox is Open

+  k
-	•	Typing a letter when an item is selected should append the character to the search input and move focus to the input.
+	•	Typing a letter, dash, quote, or space when an item is selected should append the character to the search input and move focus to the input.

 	2. Arrow Key Navigation
 	•	Down Arrow from Search Box: Moves focus to the first item in the first group.
 	•	Up Arrow from Search Box: Moves to the last item in the last group.